danielaolartebo/PI1-municipality-stats/README.md

 # PI1-municipality-stats

 ## Objective:
-This program generates a series of basic reports on the municipalities of Colombia (excercise 7).
+This program generates a series of basic reports on the municipalities of Colombia by using a code created by DANE entity(excercise 5).

 ## Tools:
 * C#